nystudio107/craft-vite/docs/docs/index.md

 The Vite plugin includes a `.includeCriticalCssTags()` function that will look for a file in `criticalPath` that matches the name of the currently rendering template, with `criticalSuffix` appended to it.

-Used in combination with the [rollup-plugin-critical](https://github.com/nystudio107/rollup-plugin-critical) plugin, this automates the inclusion of critical CSS. e.g.:
+Used in combination with the [rollup-plugin-critical](https://github.com/nystudio107/rollup-plugin-critical) plugin, this automates the inclusion of critical CSS.
+For example:

 ```twig
     {{ craft.vite.includeCriticalCssTags() }}
 ```

-If you want to pass in your own path to the CSS that should be included, you can do that via:
+To pass in your own path to the CSS that should be included, you can do that via:

 ```twig
     {{ craft.vite.includeCriticalCssTags("/path/to/file.css") }}